MicrosoftDocs/connected-spaces/articles/cameras-add-skills.md

     ![Screenshot showing Actions column and Edit command again.](media/skills-edit.jpg "Screenshot showing Actions column and Edit command again")

     > [!NOTE]
-    > Deleting a skill will permanently remove it from Azure Stack Edge, the Connected Spaces web app, and all collected data in the dashboards.
-This information cannot be recovered.
+    > Deleting a skill will permanently remove it from Azure Stack Edge and the Connected Spaces Preview web app, and cannot be recovered.
+All collected data will remain in the dashboards.
 If you're unsure about deleting a skill, change the skill status to **Inactive** instead.

 ## Next step